Jasmeetpaji/Walker-Ghosty/README.md

 Main menu
 about panel
 retro pixel art style

   TECH STACK:
   Unity
   C#
+  VS Code
   Unity and 3d physics
   TextMeshPro
   git and github

-CHALLENGES THAT I FACED WHILE MAKING THE GAME: the biggest challenge that i faced was working with c# and understanding every single line of code fixing the errors that were made by me and making the ground spawn infinitely.
+   CHALLENGES THAT I FACED WHILE MAKING THE GAME:
+   the biggest challenge that i faced was working with c# and understanding every single line of code fixing the errors that were made by me and making the ground spawn infinitely.

 CONTROLS:
 Jump----space
 move forward------automatic
 collect coins------ run through the coins using shield------ run through them to collect them and they get used automatically when you hit an obstacle.

   HOW TO RUN LOCALLY:
 Walker Jackson the game Itch.io Link: https://jasmeetsingh.itch.io/walker-jackson

-Project Status:
+ PROJECT STATUS:
 completed version 1 of Walker Jackson The Game.

-ScreenShots of the game:
+SCREENSHOTS OF THE GAME:
 <img width="1191" height="659" alt="Desktop Screenshot 2026 09 16 - 22 59 31 42" src="https://github.com/user-attachments/assets/b92665b4-255a-4c16-8627-706a83b7f576" />
 <img width="1920" height="1080" alt="Desktop Screenshot 2026 09 17 - 17 41 13 32" src="https://github.com/user-attachments/assets/c2ae36ec-ed09-47d4-8428-5af75d4d7996" />
 <img width="1920" height="1080" alt="Desktop Screenshot 2026 09 17 - 17 41 39 32" src="https://github.com/user-attachments/assets/1e425ca6-97c9-4a02-bc12-81ee8cf17a5d" />